valputla/Interactive-Dashboard-with-Flask/README.md

 ## General Information
 This project examines COVID-19 statistics from the United States through an interactive dashboard.
 Data is visualized in a choropleth map to view states with the high death toll from COVID, allowing the user to click on a state for more information.
-Additionally, COVID dashboards created to view deaths by age and filtered by state as well as comparative graphs using COVID and Influenza data from 2020-2022.
+Additionally, COVID dashboards created a barchart to view deaths by age and filtered by state as well as comparative linegraphs using COVID, Influenza and Pneumonia data from 2020-2022.

 ## Technologies Used
 - d3.js
 - chart.js
 - Leaflet.js
+- Plotly.js
 - Flask
 - Python
 - MongoDB